-S. No. Intellectual Property based on traditional knowledge Owned/Acquired Benefit shared (Yes / No) Basis of calculating benefit share
+S. No. Intellectual Property ba on traditional knowled Owned/Acquired Results communicated in public domain (Yes / No)

 Mahindra Lifespaces drives innovation in the field of 'Research and Development' through the Mahindra TERI Centre of Excellence (MT CoE).
-MT CoE was launched in 2018 with a vision 'to build a greener urban future by developing innovative energy efficient solutions tailored to Indian climates.'
-It focused on development and dissemination of market ready, scalable, and viable building materials and technologies.
+MT CoE was launched in 2018 with a vision 'to build a greener urban future by developing innovative energy efficient solutions tailored to Indian climates' It focused on development and dissemination of market ready, scalable, and viable building materials and technologies.
 For more detailed initiatives, refer to the Intellectual capital chapter in the Integrated Report (Pg. no. 154)